-10. The linked datasets are created as follows.
-The regular quarterly individual-level LFS dataset for the first of the quarters to be linked is used to produce a reduced cross-sectional dataset confined to the age range and variables to be used for the longitudinal dataset.
-A unique identification variable PERSID is created by combining the system variables QUOTA, WEEK, W1YR, QRTR, ADD, HHLD and RECNO.
+10. The regular quarterly individual-level LFS dataset for the first of the quarters to be linked is used to produce a reduced cross-sectional dataset confined to the age range and variables to be used for the longitudinal dataset.
+A unique identification variable is created.
 A similar procedure is followed for the other quarters.
-The reduced cross-sectional datasets for the two or five quarters to be linked are matched by the variable PERSID, and checked to ensure that the cases linked match also on sex and date of birth.
+The reduced cross-sectional datasets for the two or five quarters to be linked are matched by the unique identification variable and checked to ensure that the cases linked match also on sex and date of birth.
 All unmatched cases are dropped, as are all cases where the data were rolled forward, or where there are no data on economic activity, at any of the quarters.